jimatas/HR.KvkConnector/README.md

 # HR.KvkConnector
-.NET API client for the Dutch Chamber of Commerce's new REST APIs.
+.NET API client for the Netherlands Chamber of Commerce's new REST APIs.
 Supports the Zoeken (search), Basisprofiel (company profile), and Vestigingsprofiel (branch profile) APIs.

+No external dependencies, uses standard .NET libraries such as `HttpWebRequest` to communicate with the backend server and `DataContractJsonSerializer` to deserialize JSON payloads.

 Targets .NET standard 2.0.

 ## Example